serventino-servenn/30dayswellness/README.md

 # 30 days Fitness app
-A simple Android app built with Jetpack Compose as part of the Android Basics course [Codelab](https://developer.android.com/courses/pathways/android-basics-compose-unit-3-pathway-3).
+A simple Android app built with Jetpack Compose as part of the [Android Basics with Compose Codelab.](https://developer.android.com/courses/pathways/android-basics-compose-unit-3-pathway-3).
 The app displays a list of 30 daily fitness exercises.
-Each exercise is presented in a Material Design card with an expandable section that shows more information.
+Each exercise is presented in a Material Design card with an expandable section that reveals more information.

 ## What I learned
 -Applying Material Design in Compose